-Because of this, it’s important to pack a variety of clothing, and to be prepared with layers.
+Because of this, it’s important to pack a variety of clothing, and to be prepared with layers for a Yosemite family vacation.
 Here are some of my favorite essentials to pack when traveling to Yosemite with kids!

 - Kids hiking backpacks.
-Some of our very favorite hiking gear is especially important since Yosemite can get quite hot and dry.
+Yosemite can get quite hot and dry.
 Especially when gaining elevation, it’s important to stay hydrated.
 These little backpacks are perfect so kids can sip away without needing to stop and take bottles in and out of backpacks.

 - Sturdy shoes.
 If you’re doing any water play, I recommend some sturdy hiking sandals (our favorites for adults, kids, and toddlers).
 Otherwise, sneakers will work fine for the shorter hikes.
 I recommend hiking boots if you’re doing longer treks (our favorites for men, women, boys, girls, and toddlers).

 - Bikes!
 Biking is our favorite way to get around the Valley.
 Here are the bikes we have for Dad, Mom, 10 year old, 8 year old, 6 year old, and our double bike trailer.
 Here’s our favorite kids bike helmet!